RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Count the reads in the two fastq files.

-### Read downsampling (optional extra)
+### Read down sampling (optional extra)

-A number of programs are available to downsample reads for onward analysis.
-Two common used tools are [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md) and [FastqSample](https://canu.readthedocs.io/en/stable/commands/fastqSample.html), a tool within the [Canu](https://canu.readthedocs.io/en/stable/quick-start.html) assembler.
+A number of programs are available to down-sample reads for onward analysis.
+Two commonly used tools are [Filtlong](https://github.com/rrwick/Filtlong/blob/main/README.md) and [FastqSample](https://canu.readthedocs.io/en/stable/commands/fastqSample.html), a tool within the [Canu](https://canu.readthedocs.io/en/stable/quick-start.html) assembler.

 Try and resample 1,500 reads or 10000000 bp  no shorter than 1000bp using Filtlong and / or Canu.

 ### Code Example
-<details><summary>SPOILER: Click for read downsample code reveal </summary>
+<details><summary>SPOILER: Click for read down-sample code reveal </summary>
 <p>

 ### FastqSample